An Optimization Model for Offline Scheduling Policy of Low-density Parity-check Codes: Simulation Results

 For any fixed path of length $M^{2h+1}$, there are $M^{2h+1}!$ possible arrangements of the value of the function $\tau_{AE}$ (or $\tau_{GAP}$), and each possible arrangement is equally likely to occur.
 Therefore, the number of paths of length $M^{2h+1}$ in the graph $G$ with decreasing $\tau_{AE}$ (or $\tau_{GAP}$) value is less than

 where the last inequality follows from Stirling's approximation. \end{proof} \end{prop}

-\section{SIMULATION RESULTS}
+\section{Simulation Results}

-In this section, we apply the SSBP algorithm to 5G LDPC codes.
+In this section, we apply the SSBP algorithm to LDPC codes constructed following 5G NR.
 We test the coding scheme (1024, 768), (512, 384) for base graph 1 (BG1), and (512, 256), (256, 64) for base graph 2 (BG2).
 By calculating the average NMP under different scheduling policies, we compare the SSBP algorithm for the AE case and SSBP for the GAP case with layered BP (LBP) \cite{hocevar2004reduced}, least-punctured and highest-degree (LPHD) scheduling policy \cite{wang2020two}, lowest-degree (LD) scheduling policy \cite{frenzel2019static}, and nested scheduling policy \cite{jang2022design}.
 The scheduling policy of LBP follows the order of rows in the parity-check matrix.

 To accommodate high throughput application scenarios, we limit the maximum number of decoding iterations to 5 in all our experiments.
 For the hyperparameters in SSBP, we set $b$, the number of searches at one time, to be 100, and $S$, the stop criterion, is set to 10.
+The selection of parameters $b$ and $S$ will have an impact on the algorithm's runtime and effectiveness.
+Increasing the values of $b$ and $S$ to some extent allows the algorithm to find better scheduling sequences but also prolongs the runtime.
+Experiments show that the chosen values of $b$ and $S$ strike a good balance between the algorithm's runtime and effectiveness.
 Regarding the number of check node pairs for change $h$, experiments show that continuous optimization of the scheduling sequence in the algorithm is only possible when $h$ is relatively small, such as $\lfloor 0.5\% \times M \rfloor$ in our simulation experiments.
 The possible reason for this is that most sequences in the entire sequence space are bad for decoding.
 Therefore, a new scheduling sequence obtained from the original sequence by changing a large part of the original sequence is likely to be a "bad" scheduling sequence, which is detrimental to finding a better scheduling sequence than the current one.
 The average NMP of these scheduling policies on several 5G NR graphs is shown in TABLE $\rm{\uppercase\expandafter{\romannumeral1}}$ and TABLE $\rm{\uppercase\expandafter{\romannumeral2}}$, where $N$ is the length of the codeword, and $R$ is the code rate.

 As shown in TABLE $\rm{\uppercase\expandafter{\romannumeral1}}$ and TABLE $\rm{\uppercase\expandafter{\romannumeral2}}$, the SSBP scheduling policy can significantly reduce the average NMP required for the decoding process, both for the AE case and for the GAP case.
 In the (512, 384) BG1, the SSBP for the AE case can reduce NMP by almost $30\%$ compared to the LBP algorithm.
 Additionally, as previously mentioned, SSBP is an offline BP strategy, which means that we can determine the decoding order through Algorithm 1 before the formal decoding process.
 Therefore, SSBP can achieve remarkable decoding complexity gains with almost no additional scheduling complexity added to the formal decoding process, as compared to LBP.